SMAC-Group/simts/README.md

 Installing the package through GitHub (Developmental)
 -----------------------------------------------------

-For users who are interested in having the latest and greatest developments withing wavelets or GMWM methodology, this option is ideal.
+For users who are interested in having the latest and greatest developments withing wavelets or simts methodology, this option is ideal.
 Though, there is considerably more work that a user must do to have a stable version of the package. **The setup to obtain the development version is platform dependent.**

 Specifically, one **must** have a compiler installed on your system that is compatible with R.